Key takeaways:

 Dosing:

-One study from the 80s showed that 12g/day of taurine helped with acute viral hepatitis.[ref]
+On the high end, one study from the 80s showed that 12g/day of taurine helped with acute viral hepatitis.[ref]
 (Including this to show the safety of a huge dose… not recommending it as a medical intervention.)

 Genetics and Taurine:

+There are a number of genes involved in taurine transport and synthesis, such as SLC6A6, CDO, and CSD.
+However, there isn’t much research on variants in these genes that cause a significant impact on taurine levels.
 This lack of variants is common in essential biochemical pathways, probably because variants would be too detrimental to be compatible with life.
 The human genome is varied and diverse in areas such as immune response or phenotypic traits, but there tends to be little genetic variation in essential pathways.

 Taurine impacts several chronic diseases, and looking at these genetic pathways may give you an idea of whether you are likely to get more out of taurine supplementation.
 I want to be clear here that there isn’t necessarily direct research on taurine for these variants – instead, the link between taurine and these genes is tangential.